ROLE

 User Flow

-OUR APPROACH
+APPROACH

-Exploring sentiment on 4 key themes to establish a foundational understanding of users.
+Exploring sentiment on 4 key themes to establish a foundational understanding of users

 Style